News & Resources

 Getting the right car insurance policy

-Insofar as getting a car insurance policy goes, it’s worth taking a look at what your options are.
-You can buy a basic or standard policy that include the mandatory minimum coverages you must have to drive any vehicle, such as third-party liability, accident benefits, and uninsured auto.
-But there are other coverages you might wish to add to your policy to ensure you have more fulsome protection.
+When it comes to getting a car insurance policy, it’s worth comparing your options.
+A standard policy includes the mandatory minimum coverages you must have to drive any vehicle, such as third-party liability, accident benefits, and uninsured auto.
+But there are other coverages you might wish to add to your policy to ensure you have the protection you truly need.

-For instance, collision coverage, which is optional coverage you can add to your policy, will pay for losses if you hit an object (such as a guard rail or streetlight) or when you’re responsible for a collision with another vehicle.
+For instance, collision coverage is optional coverage you can add to your policy.
+It will pay for losses if you hit an object (such as a guard rail or streetlight) or when you’re responsible for a collision with another vehicle.

-And comprehensive coverage, another optional type of coverage, pays for damage to your vehicle that isn’t caused by a collision, such as theft, hail, storms, vandalism, and flying or falling objects.
+And comprehensive coverage — also optional — pays for damage to your vehicle that isn’t caused by a collision, such as theft, hail, storms, vandalism, and flying or falling objects.

 car mascot.png